onespacemedia/cms/docs/walkthrough.md

 ```

-There are many use cases for this.
+There are many use cases for this sort of thing.
-A typical example would be deciding where a form on a "Contact" content model would send emails to.
+If we had a "Contact" content model that rendered a contact form, you could add an `EmailField` to decide who the submissions go to.
-Or you may want to add controls for using an alternative layout on certain news pages and not others.
+Or you may want to make certain `NewsFeed` pages use a different layout; in this case you could add a `layout` field and override `get_template_names` in your view.
-Some other CMSes make this harder than it needs to be; here you're just writing Django.
+There's no need to hard-code anything with onespacemedia-cms!
-No need to hard-code anything!
+Some CMSes make this harder for developers than it needs to be; here you're just writing Django.

 ## Let's add fieldsets to our content model